 After various disputes about its location, the statue was finally erected 1883 outside the Alte Nikolaikirche.
 Schiller had set up the site for this church as a student at this former Stift gymnasium in 1773.

 18. Schloss Isenburg

-There are a variety of and numerous landmarks to enjoy a plethora of things to do in Frankfurt.
-Whether you like history or the arts, you’ll find something to interest you.
+There are numerous landmarks to enjoy and many things to do in Frankfurt.
+Whether you like history or the arts, you’ll find something interesting.

 If you want to see any of these monuments while you’re there, schedule your visit ahead of time so that it doesn’t go by too fast and leave you with little time at each site.